D4wnstar/aetherwisp/Electromagnetism/Electrodynamics/Radiation/Bremmstrahlung.md

 ### In detectors
 For an [[electron]], the [[Particle]] process of bremmstrahlung due to some [[Atomic nucleus]] $^{A}_{Z}X$ is
 $$e^{-}+\ _{Z}^{A}X \rightarrow e^{-}+\gamma+\ _{Z}^{A}X$$
-It consists of the emission of a [[photon]] with no change on the electron or the nucleus.
+It consists of the emission of a [[Photon]] with no change on the electron or the nucleus.
 The effects are largely kinematic and cause the deflection of the electron.
 This is useful in [[detector]] physics, where bremmstrahlung is the primary cause of energy loss for light particles traversing matter (also see [[Stopping power]]).